I-765, Application for Employment Authorization

 - The correct fee.

-Note to U Petitioners: Principal U nonimmigrant petitioners are employment authorized incident to status .
-After we approve the underlying petition for U nonimmigrant status, we will issue you an EAD; you will not to file Form I-765.
+Note to U Petitioners: If you are a principal U nonimmigrant petitioner, you are authorized to work based on your status.
+After we approve the underlying petition for U nonimmigrant status, we will issue you an EAD.
+This means you will not to file Form I-765.

-Derivative family members residing inside the United States are also employment authorized incident to status.
-After we approve the underlying petition for derivative U nonimmigrant status, we will not issue you an EAD; you will need to file Form I-765.
+If you are a derivative family member residing inside the United States, you are also authorized to work based on your status.
+After we approve the underlying petition for derivative U nonimmigrant status, we will not issue you an EAD.
+This means you will need to file Form I-765.

 We can only issue EADs for principals and derivatives after we approve the underlying U nonimmigrant status petition, regardless of when you file Form I-765.